Page 4 - Guida di Bardonecchia

 Bardonecchia (1,312m) made up of ‘Borgonuovo’ and ‘Borgovecchio’, lies in a basin where the

-two tunnels’ of Fréjus (highway and railway).
+the two tunnels’ of Fréjus (highway and railway).

 The Fréjus railway tunnel, which was the first historical tunnel of Moncenisio, was realised by en-

-gineer Germano Sommellier to cross the massif of the Alps and join Bardonecchia with the city of introduction
+gineer Germano Sommellier to cross the massif of the Alps and join Bardonecchia with the city of

 Modane.

-constructed parallel to the historical railway tunnel.
+highway tunnel was constructed parallel to the historical railway tunnel.

 Particularly equipped for winter tourism (with nearly 100kms of slopes!)
 Bardonecchia was already